LogStudySE/LogStudy/README.md

 ## LogBench-O
 ## LogBench-T

-# Demo Results of each Baseline
+# Example Results of each Baseline
+The folder `/build` contains the sampled outputs of each baseline.

 # Code Transformation Tool
 The folder `/src` includes source code.